tomas-hanzlik/mcp-web-search-crawl/README.md

 ## Features

-- **Web Search**: Search the web using DuckDuckGo and return link titles
+- **Web Search**: Search the web using DuckDuckGo and return link, titles and body snippets
 - **URL Crawling**: Crawl specific URLs and return their content as markdown
-- **MCP Integration**: Seamlessly integrates with any MCP-compatible client
-- **Fast and Efficient**: Built with modern Python tools including UV and FastMCP

 ## Installation